Bully Hunter: Often harshly disciplines any engine that is mocking or belittling another.

 Quickly Demoted Woman: The last episode dedicated to her was back in season 4, and she made a brief non-speaking role in season 8.

-Subverted in the books, while she did disappear for the majority of novels the show adapted, she later reappeared with plenty of stories in the modern novels revolved around her.
+Subverted in the books, while she did disappear for the tenure the show adapted, she later reappeared with plenty of stories in the modern novels revolved around her.
 She also made more frequent appearances in the magazine series.

 'Arry and Bert